aws-actions/setup-sam/README.md

 ## Example

-Assuming you have `samconfig.toml` at the root of your repository:
+Assuming you have a [`samconfig.toml`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-config.html) at the root of your repository:

 ```yaml
 on: